 d) Wheat

-9. Which agro-climatic zone is characterized by its hot and humid climate, making it suitable for sugarcane and jute cultivation?
+9. Which agro-climatic zone is characterised by its hot and humid climate, making it suitable for sugarcane and jute cultivation?

 a) Gujarat Plains Region